 There are just some restaurants at which the stereotypical Ralph Cramden hungry man shouldn’t dine.
 Hannah & Nate’s is one of them.
 It’s not that the food isn’t good.
 That’s certainly not the case.
-It’s just that it’s part of the troglodytic nature of men to whine and complain when we have to wait more than two minutes for our meals and we become doubly obnoxious when the portions aren’t enough to feed a small bull elephant.
+It’s just that it’s part of the troglodytic nature of men to whine and complain when we have to wait more than two minutes for our meals and we become doubly obnoxious when the portions aren’t large enough to feed a small bull elephant.
 Thankfully, my Kim has been a great civilizing influence on me and I’m able to enjoy restaurants such as Hannah & Nate’s as much as she does.

 Hannah & Nate’s is a home decor and market cafe ideally suited for gentrified ladies with a lot of leisure time on their hands.
 It’s not a restaurant at which a boorish lout will sit patiently then be satisfied with what he would consider “finger foods.”
 Take for example the “beef & bleu” sandwich featuring sliced roast beef, caramelized onion and sautéed mushrooms topped with bleu cheese on grilled sourdough.
 It’s not four inches thick the way such men would want it and the bleu cheese isn’t powerful enough to give them the belch inducing halitosis powerful enough to clear a room.

 Launched in 2002, Hannah & Nate’s is ensconced within the Riverside Plaza, a mixed-use development with convenient access from both Montano and Coors.
 The plaza’s charming campus-like environment seems tailor-made for the home decor and market cafe which is named for the children of Beth and Phil Salazar.
 Phil manages the food operations side of the business while Beth manages the decor operations.
 The cafe is open from 8AM to 2PM while the home decor operation remains open until 5:30.